-5.4.3 Pharmacophore Screening with Pharmer
+6.4.3 Pharmacophore Screening with Pharmer

-With integration of Pharmer, an open-source pharmacophore search program, in SilcsBio we enable users to perform a high throughput virtual screening (HTVS) based on the pharmacophore features generated by SILCS-Pharm.
+Through the integration of Pharmer, an open-source pharmacophore search program, into the Silcs-Bio software, users are able to perform high-throughput virtual screening (HTVS) using pharmacophore features generated by SILCS-Pharm.
+To perform HTVS with Pharmer, please follow the steps detailed in this section.